• Skip to main content

 LittleFerraroKitchen.com

-Mango rose lassi is a delicious and refreshing Indian drink with mango, coconut milk and a touch of rose water.
+Mango lassi is a delightful mango drink that is blended with coconut milk, warm cardamom and a hint of floral rose water.

 Print Recipe Pin Recipe